ugolabo/electro_capteurs_actionneurs/README.md

 # Electronics, Sensors, and Actuators with C on Arduino

-**Objective**: grasping the fundamentals of hardware in IoT with a microcontroller and the C language.
+**Objective**: grasp the fundamentals of hardware with a microcontroller and the C language.
+Grasp important concepts in electricity and electronics.

 Projects, experiments (see a **comprehensive project**, as an example, with components, an Arduino Uno, a C sketch, diagrams, etc.).
 All projects involve: